The Art of State Management in React.

 Image Credits: https://unsplash.com/@williamdaigneault

-• Keep everything inside the Component’s lifecycle: Components are responsible for consuming and updating the state within their lifecycle.
+2. Component-Centric: Components are responsible for consuming and updating state within their lifecycle.

-Selectors are pure functions that can compute derived data.
-This concept is heavily inspired by Reselect, a library commonly used along with Redux.
-Selectors can get chained and manipulate or retrieve parts of the state.
+Selectors are pure functions that compute derived data, inspired by the `reselect` library often used with Redux.
+They can be chained to manipulate or retrieve parts of the state.

-In a really simple example where our state stores a list of todo tasks we can use selectors to apply changes on the state.
+Consider this simple example where our state stores a list of todo tasks:

 const state = ['todo1', 'todo2'];